biosails/BioX-Workflow-Command-Docs/directory-structure.md

       Sample_X/
 ```

 This is the most common way to setup the initial data.
 All samples are folders, and usually the initial \(raw\) data is in a separate location from the secondary \(processed, analysis\) data.
+This is very handy, because when you want to redo an analysis just make sure you keep the raw directory, or better yet make it read only!

 ### Processed Data